fluhus/prices/README.md

 TODOs
 -----

-Things to do in no particular order.
+Things to do in no particular order (in addition to TODOs in code).

 * Create a table for manufacturers.
-* Handle promos.
 * Change binary names from 'prices' and 'items' to something more informative.
 * Embed SQL scripts in 'items' binary.
-* <s>Port SQL syntax to postgres.</s> Postgres is annoying; sticking with SQLite for now.